 Child development center fees (Education Code Section 79121)

+The District participating in a CCAP partnership agreement shall enroll high school pupils in any course that is part of a CCAP partnership agreement offered at a community college campus.
+Courses offered through the CCAP program may be offered at the community college campus or the participating high school campus.

-The District shall not receive a state allowance or apportionment for an instructional activity for which the partnering district has been, or shall be, paid an allowance or apportionment.
+The District or county office of education shall not receive a state allowance or apportionment for an instructional activity for which the has been, or shall be, paid an allowance or apportionment.

-The attendance of a high school pupil at a community college as a special part-time or full-time student pursuant to this section is authorized attendance for which the community college shall be credited or reimbursed pursuant to Education Code Section 48802 or 76002, provided that no school district has received reimbursement for the same instructional activity.
+The attendance of a high school pupil at a community college as a special part-time or full-time student pursuant to this section is authorized attendance for which the community college shall be credited or reimbursed pursuant to Education Code Section 48802 or 76002, provided that no school district or county office of education has received reimbursement for the same instructional activity.
 For purposes of calculating classroom-based average daily attendance for classroom-based instruction apportionments, at least 80 percent (80%) of the instructional time offered by a charter school pursuant to an authorized CCAP partnership agreement shall be at the school site, and the charter school shall require the attendance of a pupil for a minimum of 50 percent (50%) of the minimum instructional time required to be offered pursuant to paragraph (1) of subdivision (a) of Education Code Section 47612.5, if the pupil is also a special part-time student enrolled in a community college pursuant to this section and the pupil will receive academic credit upon satisfactory completion of enrolled courses.

 For each CCAP partnership agreement entered into pursuant to this section, the district shall report annually to the California Community Colleges Chancellor’s Office, the Legislature, the Director of Finance, and the Superintendent all of the following information: